premchander-revature/interviewquestions/.NET FULL STACK/C#Azure.md

 <blockquote>

-As of now, we have to build custom solution at application level that can handle scale out of underlying SQL Azure databases.
-But Microsoft has announced, SQL Azure Federations that will assist scaling out of SQL Azure databases.
-And scale out means that we are splitting the data into smaller subsets spread across multiple databases.
+As of now, we have to build a custom solution at the application level that can handle the scale out of underlying SQL Azure databases.
+But Microsoft has announced, SQL Azure Federations that will assist in scaling out of SQL Azure databases.
+And scale-out means that we are splitting the data into smaller subsets spread across multiple databases.

 </blockquote>